GA-NIFS: Dissecting The Alchemised: JWST reveals turbulent metal-poor gas fuelling a co-spatial starburst in a complex system at $z=10.17$: Analysis

 Following these methods, we obtain the integrated aperture spectra over the $\SI{3600}{\angstrom}<\lambda_{\rm rest}<\SI{4700}{\angstrom}$ wavelength range (\autoref{fig:fig_spectrum_a}) and in the spectral region around H$\beta$ (\autoref{fig:fig_spectrum_b}).
 The latter allows us to estimate the uncertainties in our flux calibration outside the nominal wavelength range of the G395M/F290LP setup.
-We estimate an integrated H$\beta$ flux of $\left(3.69 \pm 0.23\right) \times 10^{-18} \rm erg \ s^{-1} \ cm^{-2}$ from the spectrum of the full aperture (shown in \autoref{fig:fig_spectrum_b}). \citet{hsiao+2023b} present MIRI MRS IFU observations of the MACS0647-JD1 lensed image of our target but do not detect H$\beta$ directly.
-The authors estimate an H$\beta$ flux of $\left(3.29 \pm 0.37\right) \times 10^{-18} \ \rm erg \ s^{-1} \ cm^{-2}$ by extrapolating based on the detected H$\alpha$ flux of $\left(9\pm 1 \right)\times 10^{-18} \rm \ erg \ s^{-1} \ cm^{-2}$ and assuming a case-B ratio of $H\alpha/H\beta\sim2.74$ at $T_{\rm e}=20 000\, \rm K$.
-While it is possible that there is a small quantity of dust in the system, it would have a much smaller effect on changing the inferred H$\beta$ flux, compared to the errorbars on the flux measurement itself (as we argue in more detail in Section \ref{sec:dust}).
-We therefore conclude that within the associated uncertainties, the H$\beta$ flux inferred by \citet{hsiao+2023b} is consistent with full-aperture H$\beta$ flux in our data-cube, which suggests that the flux calibration uncertainties in the extended spectral region of the data-cube are less than $\sim 15\%$.
+We estimate an integrated H$\beta$ flux of $\left(3.69 \pm 0.23\right) \times 10^{-18} \rm erg \ s^{-1} \ cm^{-2}$ from the full-aperture spectrum (shown in \autoref{fig:fig_spectrum_b}). \citet{hsiao+2023b} presented MIRI/MRS IFU observations of the MACS0647-JD1 lensed image of our target but did not detect H$\beta$ directly.
+The authors estimated an H$\beta$ flux of $\left(3.29 \pm 0.37\right) \times 10^{-18} \ \rm erg \ s^{-1} \ cm^{-2}$ by extrapolating from the detected H$\alpha$ flux of $\left(9\pm 1 \right)\times 10^{-18} \rm \ erg \ s^{-1} \ cm^{-2}$ and assuming a case-B ratio of $H\alpha/H\beta\sim2.74$ at $T_{\rm e}=20 000\, \rm K$.
+While it is possible that a small amount of dust may be present, its effect on the inferred H$\beta$ flux would be much smaller than the error bars on the flux measurement itself (as we argue in more detail in Section \ref{sec:dust}).
+We therefore conclude that, within the associated uncertainties, the H$\beta$ flux inferred by \citet{hsiao+2023b} is consistent with the full-aperture H$\beta$ flux in our datacube.
+This suggests that the flux calibration uncertainties in the extended spectral region of the datacube are less than $\sim 15\%$.